SpecterOps/openhound-github/descriptions/edges/GH_CanEditProtection.md

 ## General Information

-The traversable GH_CanEditProtection edge is a computed edge indicating that a role can modify or remove the branch protection rules governing a specific branch.
-This edge is emitted when the role has GH_EditRepoProtections or GH_AdminTo permissions and the branch is covered by at least one branch protection rule.
-The edge targets the protected branch (not the BPR itself) because the security impact is evaluated per-branch — a role that can weaken or remove protections on a branch can subsequently push code to it, representing a privilege escalation path.
+The traversable GH_CanEditProtection edge is a computed edge indicating that a role can modify or remove branch protection rules in a repository.
+This edge is emitted when the role has GH_EditRepoProtections or GH_AdminTo permissions and the repository contains at least one protected branch.
+Repo-targeted edges model the repo-wide security impact for attack path traversal; branch-targeted edges are also emitted as supporting evidence for each protected branch governed by those rules.

 ## Scenarios